-The Rugby Union is undertaking a competitions review which will create a new dynamic for hosting of rugby events.
-This includes potentially expanded NPC and Super 12 competitions.
+The Rugby Union has completed a competitions review which will create a new dynamic for hosting of rugby events.
+This includes a potentially expanded NPC competition and a Super 14 competition from 2006.

 Cricket

 The two one day internationals held in 2004 were exceptionally high scoring games with exciting finishes, and unlike earlier seasons were not impacted by the weather or the poor team performances.